aws-samples/karpenter-with-multus-on-eks/README.md

 In this setup we will create VPC, EKS Clusters, EKS Managed Node Group, Security Groups, and associated VPC components.

 1. We will use AWS Cloudshell environment from here to configure the EKS cluster and deploy a sample application.
 Go to your Cloudshell console, download this git repository and start by executing the following script to Install the needed tools (awscli, kubectl, eksctl, helm etc) needed.
-The  focus of this guide is the deployment of an EKS Managed NodeGroup, however you have an option to use Fargate as an alternarive deployment.
+The  focus of this guide is the deployment of an EKS Managed NodeGroup, however you have an option to use Fargate as an alternative deployment.

 ``` sh